sukritt87/Machine-Learning/Shopping-Cart-Market-Basket-Analysis/README.md

 ## Exploratory Data Analysis
-For the analysis I combined all of the separate data files into one single dataframe and to fit the dataframe in my memory I reduced its size to 50% (4.1 GB to 2.0 GB) by type conversion and without loosing any information.
+For the analysis I combined all of the separate data files into one single dataframe and to fit the dataframe in my memory I reduced its size by approximately 50% (4.1 GB to 2.0 GB) using type conversion and without loosing any information.

 - As we can see in below plot that the reorder percentage of day-to-day food items is high and for other products such as vitamins, first-aids, beauty products, etc. reorder percentage is low.
 This is true as we buy only groceries regularly and do not buy those items in every order.